Johansoltoft/johansoltoft.github.io/_pages/about.md

     </div>
     <div class="post-content">
       <div class="post-title">AI as citizens?</div>
-      <div class="post-authors">Johan Søltoft</div>
+      <div class="post-authors">Anders Munk, Brit Winthereik, Johan Søltoft</div>
-      <div class="post-description">A provocative exploration of the potential for artificial intelligence systems to participate in civic life and democratic processes as digital citizens.</div>
+      <div class="post-description">The public conversation may be partially generated by AI.
+But can we handle language models as participants in our democracy? and should we?
+To test this, we trained two language models, in the Human Centered Innovation research group, to participate in a panel debate at Folkemødet.</div>
     </div>
     <div class="post-image">
       <img src="/images/AIasCitizen.png" alt="AIasCitizen.png">